codenamemadison/Intro-To-Game-Programming-Projects/P3/README.md

 ## Other Important Notes
-All assets were free to use.
+All assets were free to use or provided by the course.